 Have some snowball fun in the virtual world!
 Join this holiday special one-hour coding adventure with no prior coding experience needed.
 Your child will meet our engaging teacher in a small class, and create a fun Winter Snowball Game using MIT's Scratch coding - one of the best programming languages for beginners.
 After the event, your child will be excited to share and play their own games with friends in the holidays!

 No matter what activity or activities the family partakes in, let the creativity and wonder flourish.
 Now is the time to help develop the kids’ curiosity and passion for Science, Technology, Engineering, and Math.
 And above all else, have fun!
-Up next, check out the best online STEM classes for kids including our award-winning free, beginner-friendly Minecraft engineering class (grades 2-5).
+Up next, check out the best online STEM classes for kids including our award-winning free, beginner-friendly Minecraft Redstone engineering class.

 Written by Laurel Bleich, a Create & Learn instructor.
 Laurel attended Indiana University where she received a BS in Mathematics and a BA in Computer Science.
 She worked for almost a decade in the IT industry at which time she transitioned to the field of education.
 After receiving her MEd (and later her EdS) in Mathematics Education from the University of Georgia, she worked at The Westminster Schools as a mathematics teacher and the STEAM curriculum coordinator responsible for facilitating the Innovation Lab.
 She relentlessly champions for all kids to learn how to code and learn by doing.